Dear Fellow Travelers & Friends:

 Biggest travel pet peeve?
 Utopians who always think something is better somewhere else.
 And braggarts who always try to one-up your travel story.

-Interested in space tourism?
+Are you interested in space tourism?
 No way; no good restaurants—not to mention the nasty turbulence.

 Any place you don’t want to go to?
 Lagos, Nigeria…ever again.